rtm125/chiahealthchecker/README.md

 - Color coded text areas to easily distinguish between user input needed, working processes and program reported data.

-~CURRENT BETA USER SUBMISSION FOR MAC, LINUX AND PI~
+--------CURRENT BETA USER SUBMISSION FOR MAC, LINUX AND PI - Release under beta releases seperate from above.-----------

 This is for testing purposes.
 A user submitted this to me to help out the MAC, Linux and PI clients.